 Please note failure to provide references cannot be accepted as a valid reason for refund of your deposit.

-We highly recommend GMAT for applications to all our Finance-related courses, in particular the MSc in Finance.
-It is also recommended for MSc Management.
-It could strengthen your application and will be a useful qualification to add to your CV when entering the work place following your postgraduate studies.
+We highly recommend the GMAT for applications to all our finance-related courses, in particular the MSc Finance.
+It is also recommended for the MSc Management.
+It could strengthen your application and will be a useful qualification to add to your CV when entering the workplace following your postgraduate studies.

-- Students who do not submit a GMAT with their application may be asked to sit the GMAT and achieve a score above a specified threshold as a condition of entry at the discretion of the Admissions Panel.
+You can submit an application without a GMAT score report, however, you may be asked to sit the GMAT and achieve a score above a specified threshold as a condition of offer, particularly if it is evident from your degree that you have had little exposure to quantitative or finance-related modules.
+This will be at the discretion of the Admissions Panel.